-'Personal service' means any service in the field of accounting, actuarial science, architecture, auctioneering, auditing, broadcasting, broking, commercial arts, consulting, draftsmanship, education, engineering, entertainment, health, information technology, journalism, law, management, performing arts, real estate, research, secretarial services, sport, surveying, translation, valuation or veterinary science, which is performed personally by any person who holds an interest in the company or close corporation.
-The definition is very broad and does not define the meaning of each activity.
-It is, therefore, necessary to analyse each activity within its ordinary meaning separately.
+'Personal service' means any service in the field of accounting, actuarial science. architecture. auctioneering. auditing. broadcasting, broking, commercial arts, consulting, draftsmanship, education, engineering, entertainment, health, information technology, journalism, law, management, performing arts, real estate, research, secretarial services, sport, surveying, translation, valuation or veterinary science, which is performed personally by any person who holds an interest in the company or close corporation.

-Section 12E was enacted for the specific purpose of encouraging new ventures and employment creation, i.e. active small businesses.
+The gross income attributable to the performance of any 'personal service' by any person who holds an interest in the SBC, is limited, in view of the fact that section 12E was enacted for the specific purpose of encouraging new ventures and employment creation i.e. active small businesses.
 The provisions relating to SBC's are therefore not intended to benefit any professional person such as, for example, an architect or a lawyer who renders his/her service by means of a company or close corporation.
-For this reason, the income attributable to the performance of any 'personal service' by any person who holds an interest in the SBC, combined with any investment income, may not exceed 20% of the SBC's gross income.
-The Act does not prescribe any method of record keeping, but the onus is on the company to ensure that proper records are kept in order to prove that the portion of the SBC's gross income which is attributable to the personal service rendered by such shareholder and/or connected person, does not exceed the 20% limitation.
-The company will be required to substantiate the allocation of income, either by means of a charge out system per hour/per job or any other acceptable method actually used by the SBC.
+Where a service is rendered by any person who holds an interest in the SBC, the gross income attributable to such service, combined with any investment income may not exceed 20% of the SBC's gross income.

+The Act does not prescribe a method of record keeping but where any person who has an interest in the SBC is of the opinion that that portion of the SBC's gross income which is attributable to the personal service rendered by such person does not exceed the 20% limitation, such person is required to substantiate this fact, either by means of a charge out system per hour/per job or any other method used by the taxpayer.